jdjakub/papers/convivial-2020/manuscript.md

 It is true, we already have a term for bringing into existence some software feature that isn't already there: programming.
 The difference is that polyfilling is about filling in *boilerplate*, i.e. functionality *that should have been there in the first place, but isn't*.
 This injects some subjectivity and value judgement into the term.
 But ultimately, all platforms are designed with certain features "out of the box" and leave other features for us to implement "if needed".

-When the *normal* problem domain "requires batteries", yet the tools available say "batteries not included", it is quite reasonable to want the batteries to be part of the platform. {Section~\ref{what-did-it-take-and-why}} will expand on this further, but here I will list the "batteries not included" I found myself polyfilling in \OROM{}/SVG.
+When the *normal* problem domain "requires batteries", yet the tools available say "batteries not included", it is quite reasonable to want the batteries to be part of the platform.
+Section~\ref{what-did-it-take-and-why} will expand on this further, but here I will list the "batteries not included" I found myself polyfilling in \OROM{}/SVG.

 \joel{
 making something programmable / raising substrate